 You will be required to renew your New York company license or permit through the “NYC Online Licensing system”.
-Business licenses are normally valid for period of 2 years and expire on September 30 of years, which end in an even number.
+Business licenses are normally valid for a period of 2 years and expire on September 30 for years, which end in an even number.

 Note: If you have any outstanding fines then you will not be permitted to renew your license or permit until you pay the fine.
 Operating without a valid license would lead to heavy penalties.